cyber-doc/sales_system/README.md

-it is a sales system managment !!!
+this is an authorization system devloped by only python!!